-We hope you’re enjoying your Summer break and thought you’d like to know some important dates for the upcoming school year.
+We hope you’re enjoying your brand new school year, and thought you’d like to know some important dates for the upcoming Vision+Voice Poetry Contest.

 Winners will be announced February 1, 2018.

 We can’t wait to read your new poems!

 Want to re-live the Vision+Voice Award Reception?
 Here’s your chance!